shohan-cse/virtual-assistant/README.md

 # Virtual Assistant
 Assalamu Alaikum (السلام عليكم).
 This is a research based project that based on Virtual Assistant.
-In this project python have been used smoothly for better research.
+In this project javascript have been used smoothly for better research.
 As It's an open source project.
 So, It's open for anyone to download the source code and use.

 # Installation Process
 01. Download the project from GitHub (https://github.com/shohan3401/Virtual-Assistant.git)